OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/organisational.md

 The legal manager is responsible for legal questions for the incident.
 He as to provide contact details to authorities to the communication manager or work with him together on statements for them.
 He can also consult the management, or the incident response team in legal questions.
-Moreover, he needs also help the team in GDPR topics if there is no dedicated department for data protection in the organisation.
+Moreover, he needs also help the team in GDPR topics if there is no dedicated department for data protection in the organization.

 #### IT operations
-Normally the IT operations are responsible for the deployed solutions.
+Normally, the IT operations are responsible for the deployed solutions.
 In an incident case they have the most knowledge about their infrastructure.
 The incident response team should be able to get in touch with those operation teams if they can help resolve the incident.
 Those contacts need to be stated in the asset facts sheet, so a contact person is always known.